4: When Chamber Pots Fly

 "I know, I know.
 Just makin' a joke at yer ladyship's expense.
 Come on, I'll give y' a boost."
 Rory froze as he stepped behind her and placed his hands just below her ribcage.
 "Tarry-ho!"

 Rory let out a yelp that was half-surprise and half-pain as Isaac lifted her into the air.
 "Mother of – Isaac!
-What the hell are you doing?"
+What do you think you're doing?"

 "Would ye just shut up and pull yerself up?
 Pardon me sayin' but ye weigh a wee bit more than I'm used t' carryin' – ouch!"
 He stumbled back and glared upwards as Rory's foot caught him in the face.
 "Oi, what was that for?"